scottbateman/pei-energy-feedback-thingy/README.md

 Acknowledgments
 ---------------
 This project was completed in collaboration and based on the extensive previous work of [Peter Rukavina](http://ruk.ca) at [Reinvented](http://www.reinvented.net/), see Peter's [Prince Edward Island Energy Dashboard](http://energy.reinvented.net/).
 In completing this work for Reinvented, Scott Bateman received funds into a research account at the [University of Prince Edward Island](http://www.upei.ca) to pay for the equipment used in the development of this project and to fund future research activities.
 This funding was provided through the [NRC-IRAP programme](http://www.nrc-cnrc.gc.ca/eng/irap/index.html).
+Additional support for this work was made available through the [GRAND National Centre of Excellence](http://www.grand-nce.ca).

 References
 --------------------